shysolocup/rbxts-rquery/README.md

 ### Instance Management
 RQuery has a few tools for improving instance management in projects.

-First: `RQuery.Path` which lets you path to an instance through an extremely feature rich system including:
+First: `RQuery.Path` and `RQuery.UnreliablePath` which lets you path to an instance through an extremely feature rich system including:
 - shorthand names (`Shared\\`, `Server\\`, `Client\\`, `LocalPlayer\\`, `Character\\`, `Gui\\`)
 - unique names (`@name`)
 - yields (`*name`)
 - unique name yields (`*@name`)
 - relative (2nd argument)

+`RQuery.Path` always gives back `T` so it won't tell you where it can fail good for stuff you know exists on the server

+`RQuery.UnreliablePath` gives `T | undefined` and is useful on the client when you don't know if the instance exists

 ```ts
 RQuery.Path("Workspace\\Baseplate\\Texture");